 - Make sure you set the bobbin so the thread unrolls in the right direction.
-If the thread unrolls in the wrong direction, it may cause the thread tension to be incorrect or break the needle. - Hold the end of the thread, push the bobbin down with your finger, and then pass the thread through the slit, as shown. - If the thread is not correctly inserted through the tension-adjusting spring of the bobbin case, it may cause incorrect thread tension (page 29).
+If the thread unrolls in the wrong direction, it may cause the thread tension to be incorrect or break the needle. - Hold the end of the thread, push the bobbin down with your finger, and then pass the thread through the slit, as shown. - Make sure that the thread is correctly inserted through the tension-adjusting spring of the bobbin case.
+If it is not inserted, reinsert the thread.